sasidhar22/TravelAgencyLSQ/README.md

-# ✈️ LSQ Travel Agency
+# ✈️ LSQ Travel Agency - Take-home assignment for internship at LeadSquared

 A responsive travel agency landing page built with HTML, CSS, and JavaScript — showcasing a **3N/4D Ladakh holiday package**.